Continuous Advisory

 Strong Fit:

-- Enterprises with governance frameworks that need continuous maintenance
+• Enterprises with established governance that needs continuous maintenance

 Not the Right Starting Point: